kabs-d/finer-multimodal-canonicalization/README.md

 This project is inspired by Gupta et al., *Canonicalizing Multimodal Contrastive Representation Learning*.
 I try to verify whether canonical alignment remains useful when the evaluation concerns fine visual details.
+This study is on **CUB-200-2011**, a fine-grained bird dataset containing
-We study this on **CUB-200-2011**, a fine-grained bird dataset containing 11,788 images from 200 species.
+11,788 images from 200 species.
 Each bird image has 312 visual-attribute labels, such as bill shape, wing color, head color, and tail pattern.

 The repository contains two main experiments: